openstax/osbooks-introduction-python-programming/README.md

 ## License
 This book is available under the [Creative Commons Attribution License](./LICENSE) license.

+This book utilizes the OpenStax Python code runner.
+The code runner is developed by Wiley and is not subject to the CC BY license.

 ## Support
 If you would like to support the creation of free textbooks for students, your [donations are welcome](https://riceconnect.rice.edu/donation/support-openstax-banner).